The Rialto ceiling today from Google Earth.

 - www.digitalmediahistory.org.
 In 1921, Jules was interviewed by Variety about the controversy over Sunday showings.
 In 1924, he was interviewed about risqué movie posters.
 In 1926, during the Coderre Commission into Police Impropriety and Malfeasance, his name is brought up in connection with the police.
 It is said he forced police on the beat to look the other way when movie houses broke the bylaws by letting children in unattended.
 The New York Times rehashed this bit in 1926 in a two-page story covering testimony during American Senate hearings into Prohibition.
 In 1927, Jules is mentioned in relation to the Laurier Palace Fire.
 Jules was the first to testify at both the initial inquest and the later Royal Commission.

 - Family lore says his death was due to bone cancer from the X-Rays he received from a broken leg from the accident.
+Upon his death the Montreal Gazette reported that Jules spent 2 months in hospital for this broken leg.
+Seems a long time, especially for a man with a comfy home and wife and 3 grown daughters to look after him.

 - Jules had been forced to retire by new Mayor Camillien Houde.
 Jules negotiated a huge pension of 8,000 dollars a year that was rescinded in 1937 with an emergency measure due to the Depression, just two weeks before he was knocked down by that policeman on Royal Avenue, a block from the United Amusement Offices on Monkland.